 New Website or Redesign

 Designing a new website from scratch is generally twice as expensive as redesigning an existing layout.
 The reason for this is obvious — creating something from nothing takes more thought, time, and energy and will thus cost more money.
-However, if your current website isn’t fully functional and doesn’t match your intent or vision, you’ll be better off with a brand new web design.
+However, if your current website isn’t fully functional and doesn’t match your intent or vision, you’ll be better off with a brand new web design and a migration to a better content management system.
+For a seamless migration, keep a website migration checklist and monitor every step.

 Number of Web Pages